Ryū Saitō: Biography

 Ryū was born on April 16, 1879, at Shichiki Village (modern-day Azumino) as the fourth son of Masaaki Miyake who was a former feudal retainer of the Matsumoto Domain but became a farmer and was deemed a commoner rather than a samurai.
 Due to being poor, Ryū was sent to an apprenticeship during his childhood.
 After attending the Matsumoto Junior High School (modern-day Nagano Matsumoto Fukashi High School), he graduated from the Imperial Japanese Army Academy as part of its 12th class in 1901 and was commissioned as an infantry lieutenant.
 When he was in middle school under the old system, he was adopted by Jun Saitō, a doctor and kangaku.

-In 1903, he was promoted to first lieutenant and served in the Russo-Japanese War in 1904.
+In 1903, Ryū was promoted to first lieutenant and served in the Russo-Japanese War in 1904.
 Around this time, he sent a letter to Nobutsuna Sasaki, requesting for lessons on tanka poetry.
 He returned the following year with an injury and was awarded the Order of the Golden Kite, 5th Class.
 In 1906 he was promoted to captain and in 1909, graduated from the Army War College as part of its 21st class along with Juichi Terauchi, Kōtarō Nakamura, Kōhei Kashii as his classmates.
 He studied under Sasaki for Chikuhakukai's poetry magazine Kokoro no Hana.

-In 1914, he was promoted to major and served under Yusaku Uehara as a staff officer of the Inspectorate General of Military Training and was promoted to colonel in 1918.
+In 1914, Ryū was promoted to major and served under Yusaku Uehara as a staff officer of the Inspectorate General of Military Training and was promoted to colonel in 1918.
 In 1924, he became the Chief of Staff of the 7th Division in Asahikawa.
-On 1927, he was promoted to Major General and participated in the Shandong Expedition in 1928 as commander of the 11th Infantry Brigade but was nearly sentenced to death for fighting the National Revolutionary Army during the Jinan Incident.
-In 1930, he was placed in the reserves and in 1936, he was imprisoned for five years due to his participation in the February 26 incident.
-He was then stripped of his rank and imprisoned where he served his sentence with Yasuhide Kurihara, who was a close friend of his family.
+On 1927, he was promoted to major general and participated in the Shandong Expedition in 1928 as commander of the 11th Infantry Brigade, but was sent to the reserves for fighting the National Revolutionary Army during the Jinan Incident.
+In 1936, Ryū was sentenced to five years in prison for his participation in the February 26 incident.
+He was then stripped of his rank and imprisoned, serving his sentence with Yasuhide Kurihara, who was a close friend of his family.

-After being released from prison in 1938, while working as a militarist ideologue, he founded and became involved with tanka as a poet.
+After being released from prison in 1938, while working as a militarist ideologue, Ryū founded and became involved with tanka as a poet.
 Saitō was listed as one of the selection committee members of the 1942 Aikoku Hyakunin Isshu.
 In the same year, he became a director of the Dai Nippon Journal Report Association.
 In 1945, he evacuated to Ikeda, Nagano and was expelled from public office.
 After the war, he published a memoir of the February 26 incident along with a collection of poems.
 In 1953, he died at the House of History at Nagano.